Presentation

 The concept of deliverable is something that can be used or transferred to someone else.

-Some examples of deliverables are a work document, a printed publication, an education session, an activity/event, …
+Some examples of deliverables are a working document, a printed publication, an education session, an activity/event, …